Can I apply for Consent Orders before I get divorced?

-It’s very difficult to have Consent Orders changed once they are made unless you are able to obtain the other party’s consent in which case it is a fairly straightforward process.
+It’s very difficult to have Consent Orders in Adelaide changed once they are made unless you are able to obtain the other party’s consent in which case it is a fairly straightforward process.

 The court will only enable you to re-open a property settlement case in very limited circumstances that are provided for in the legislation and which relate to things such as fraud or lack of disclosure or changes to the care arrangements for children.